 Leading the Field in Protection

 This service of 1st American Protection is privacy protection.
-To address the methods of how you lose your privacy.
-Starting with your cell phone usage.
+To address methods of how you can lose your privacy.
+This starts with your own mobile phone usage.

 As cellular phones have increased in their capacity, it has reduced the amount of protection for you.
 Tracing is done through your phone’s GPS, where even files and photos can be downloaded.
 Others can then send a program to control your phone.

 Unless you’ve been living under a big rock, you have read of Edward Snowden’s whistle blowing revelations.
 It’s no secret the National Security Agency’s (NSA) is spying on everyone.
 Your emails, phone call conversations and text messages.
 Very difficult to stop NSA or others from spying on you.
 The first way in closing this door is to become aware of it.
 One of the best ways to invade your privacy is your phone.

 “Your Smart TV may be spying on you”

 It turns out smart TVs may be a little smarter than most people think.
 When you watch TV, your TV may be watching you.
 Televisions are growing up before our very eyes.
 What used to be a friendly box which used to made you smile is now a “smart” device bringing you events as they happen as you explore the world.

 Newer TVs from Samsung (SSNLF) and some other companies have features to help you connect with various online services.
 They also want to help you sort through the thousands of channels you could potentially watch and find the much smaller list you select to watch by your previous viewing choices of channels.

 If you have the latest Samsung model, your TV now responds to voice commands.
 Instead of fumbling around to find the remote control, you can just speak up.